erlikan/hautarzt/docs/API_Documentation.md

-# API Documentation - Hautarzt-Verzeichnis
+# API Documentation - Hautarzt Vergleich

-This document describes the available API endpoints for the Hautarzt-Verzeichnis frontend.
+This document describes the available API endpoints for the Hautarzt Vergleich frontend.

 ---